dtbun/BCB546-Spring2024-FinalProject/Tasks_outline/README.md

         6. After cleaning up the RNA-seq data, we also need to append data on if that LC sample is a smoker/nonsmoker.
 Need to transpose one of the files to append data to.
         7. Then apply filter to take only genes with at least 1 counter per million (cpm) in at least half of the sample size?
 There are 62,069 gene tags in the raw data and 17,757 of them were kept in the analysis after the filter.- what does this mean?
+This needs to be done for Fig 2, but I'm not sure which data this is referring to.

 * Data processing/analysis
+* Figure 1.
     * Use edgeR to identify genes differently expressed between tumor/normal and nonsmoker/smoker patients
     * CLuster plot (fig 1a) the 136 RNA-seq samples from 68 patients based on leading log-fold change
     * They filtered the data for plots b and onward as mentioned previously.